Whatever kind of curl-pattern you keep, learning how to successfully care for your own locks should warrant some kind of life-achievement medal.

 High porosity: means your hair absorbs water really easily.
 A basic rule is that people with high porosity hair already know they have high porosity hair because they've been running from frizz and humidity their whole lives.
 This hair reigns supreme in absorbing moisture however because of its high porosity nature, moisture doesn't lock in for very long and can leave your cuticles before even it's even had time to nourish and show some love to your strands.
 While high porosity hair is genetic, you can actually cause your hair structure to become more high porosity over time from over-styling, heat damage and bleaching.
 Coldwater is your friend when washing your hair (or even a dash of cold water at the end of your shower to seal your cuticles) as is using more heavy-duty products.

-Check out the best curl-care products.
+Check out the best curly hair products.

-Best Shampoo And Conditioners For Curly Hair Types
+The Best Shampoo And Conditioners For Curly Hair Types

 SheaMoisture Curl & Shine Shampoo And Conditioner